-Buying tires for a tractor isn’t as simple as going into any of a dozen retailers, plunking down a couple of hundred dollars, and walking out with something to get you through the next few years.
+Buying the best tractor tires isn’t as simple as going into any of a dozen retailers, plunking down a couple of hundred dollars, and walking out with something to get you through the next few years.
 Tractor tires will run you into the thousands of dollars, and unless you’ve become that mythical kind of farmer who has begun harvesting money from trees, you’re going to want to make your decision carefully.

 Not only will you leave yourself with a better fitting product, but you’ll also leave yourself with a little more walking-around money and a lender who’s happy you’re making smart choices.